 Note

-The next screen provides you the option to test all or some of the Surface Hub components.
+The next screen provides you with the option to test all or some of the Surface Hub components.
 To begin testing the device account, select the Test Results icon.

 Select Account Settings.